 After our physical body dies, Paul says we appear before the judgment seat of the Lord in spirit form to receive our rewards for service to the Lord.

-For a complete teaching on Sheol and the story in Luke 16, please listen to our teaching Lesson 16B from the Gospel of Luke.
+For a complete teaching on Sheol and the story in Luke 16, please listen to Lesson 16B from our Gospel of Luke study.

 For a complete teaching on the Rapture, please read the following article.